Nonsmooth manifold decompositions: Introduction

 Originally, trisections of closed 4-manifolds were defined in the smooth category.
 However, some amount of research has lately been focused on trisections of PL manifolds that respect the underlying (singular) triangulations \cite{BHRT, CC, ST}.
 In another spirit, we study trisections induced by a continuous selection of smooth functions on a smooth manifold.
 This point of view offers several advantages: the fibers are easier to grasp, the spine and the trisection surface are algebraically defined, while handle decomposition carries a triple symmetry due to the underlying stratification.\\

+A continuous selection of smooth functions $f_{1},\ldots ,f_{m}$ on a manifold $M$ is a continuous function that coincides with at least one of the functions $f_{i}$ at each point of $M$.
+Applying generalized derivation, introduced by Clarke \cite{CL}, the topology of $M$ may be studied by a suitably adapted version of Morse theory.
+We begin by analyzing the structure, revealed by a continous selection of smooth functions on a manifold.
+Under some nondegeneracy conditions, such structure defines a stratification of the manifold, whose strata are algebraically defined smooth submanifolds.
+We show examples of 3-dimensional Heegaard splittings and 4-dimensional trisections as instances of such stratifications.
+Moreover, the local topological structure around the critical point of a Morse CS function $f=\{f_{1},f_{2},f_{3}\}$ is studied, and a stratified handle decomposition, corresponding to such function, is des\-cribed.\\

 The paper is organized as follows.
 In Section \ref{sec2}, we briefly present the basic concepts from nonsmooth analysis that we will need.
-In Section \ref{sec3} we study continuous selections of smooth functions and show that the structure, induced on a smooth manifold by such function, defines its stratification.
-After tackling some examples, we focus on 4-manifolds.
-In Subsection \ref{subs31}, we recall the definition of trisection and describe CS functions that induce trisections of 4-manifolds.
-In Section \ref{sec4}, we investigate the local structure of a 4-manifold around a critical point of a CS Morse function $\max \{f_{1},f_{2},f_{3}\}$, which gives rise to stratified handles with triple symmetry.
+In Section \ref{sec3} we study CS functions and show that the structure, induced on a smooth manifold by such function, defines its stratification.
+In Section \ref{sec4}, we focus on 4-manifolds.
+In Subsection \ref{subs41}, we recall the definition of trisection and describe CS functions that induce trisections of 4-manifolds.
+In Subsection \ref{subs42}, we investigate the local structure of a 4-manifold around a critical point of a CS Morse function $\max \{f_{1},f_{2},f_{3}\}$, which gives rise to stratified handles with triple symmetry.